Edouard102/mae-restaurant/README.md

 # Technologies Used

-Below is a complete list of all the technologies used for this project.
+Below is a list of the main technologies used for this project.

 * HTML5 / CSS
 * Bootstrap